If you wish to register keyholders for your alarm, either at home or at work, please click on keyholder registration

 Construction sites are a very common source of noise pollution.
 They are often in areas which were quiet beforehand and therefore the noise generated from their activities is very noticeable.
 Construction noise is an anticipated part of a development and therefore a restriction on working hours is often prescribed as part of the planning permission.

-The guidance times for noise related activities on construction sites are:
+The generally accepted times for noise related activities on construction sites are:

 - 8am and 6pm Monday to Friday